- Social media, livestreaming, and demonstrations policy

 Accordingly, we welcome research publications related to the OpenAI API, with a few further details:

-- We do require that researchers receive prior approval for either 1) publishing datasets of API-generated text or 2) embarking on research that attempts to train models in part from API-generated data, through our Pre-launch Review process.
+- We do require that researchers receive prior approval for either 1) publishing datasets of API-generated text or 2) embarking on research that attempts to train models in part from API-generated data, through our App Review process.

 - This is because datasets and derivative models of the OpenAI API can potentially be used to enable new AI capabilities by third-parties and may raise IP considerations.